apache/pinot/docs/contribution_guidelines.rst

   $ git checkout <your issue branch>
   $ git rebase master

   At this time, if rebase flags any conflicts, resolve the conflicts and follow the instructions provided by the rebase command.

   Run additional tests/validations for the new changes and update the PR by pushing your changes:

 .. code-block:: none

   $ git push origin <your issue branch>

+* When you have addressed all comments and have an approved PR, one of the committers can merge your PR.

-* Once your change is merged, check to see if any documentation needs to be updated.
+* After your change is merged, check to see if any documentation needs to be updated.
 If so, create a PR for documentation.